Anshulsingh-07/oodo-Hackathon-smart-transportation-bus-tracking/README.md

    - Confirm API is reading the same MySQL database name configured in `.env`
 - SMTP not configured:
    - License emails are skipped if SMTP vars are empty
-   - In-app notifications still work
+   - In-app notifications still would work